Full stops depend on grammar, not meaning. A full stop is needed before every new verb, unless there is a “joining device”

 (g) Demand AFFECTS prices; heating oil IS dearer in winter.

-PRACTICE IN RECOGNIZING JOINING DEVICES
+PRACTICE EXERCISES: RECOGNIZING JOINING DEVICES

 A possible procedure for recognizing where to put a full stop is to check whether a new verb has a joining device with it; if there is no joining device, a new verb needs a full stop somewhere before it.
 In general, sentences always need one fewer joining device than they have verbs.
 Thus, a sentence with one verb must have no joining device, a sentence with two verbs needs one joining device, and a sentence with 100 verbs needs 99 joining devices.
 Here are two exercises that offer practice in spotting verbs and joining devices.